AfterglowWeb/wordpress-headless-theme/README.md

 This theme is **not intended for traditional WordPress front-end rendering**.
 It serves as a secure data layer for headless architectures, providing:

-- Custom REST API endpoint with Bearer token authentication
+- Custom REST API endpoints with Bearer token authentication
 - Advanced Custom Fields (ACF) integration (optional)
 - Custom post types and taxonomies management via JSON configuration
 - Custom menus via JSON configuration